tizoc/minesweeper/docs.md

 Output:

-A json object with the game state as described above and deply code 201.
+A json object with a single key `"gameID"`, containing the ID value of the created game.
+Reply code 201.

 ## GET /minesweeper/games/{game-id}